 - What internal controls do we currently use?
 For example, call-back provisions to change banking information, employee training in cyber hygiene, advanced firewalls, etc.

-Get the right coverage
+Get the right cyber insurance coverage

 The current cyber market provides a variety of options which appear very similar at first glance, but they can differ dramatically from one another when you examine the policy wording.
 Even if the coverage titles are similar, the coverage may not be equal.
 Each policy has its unique terms, conditions, and exclusions that may modify the described coverage’s intent.